It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 “In other cases, the law might say the new minimum limits apply on a date certain.
 If so, all the in-force polices with limits below the new statutory minimum would be adjusted upward to meet the new standards,” says an NAIC spokesperson.

-In most cases, your policy will switch to the higher limits on the required date and your rates will go up at the next renewal automatically.
-“Insurance policies generally have what is known as a conformity to statute provision,” advises a NAIC spokesperson.
+In most cases, your policy will switch to the higher limits on the required date, and your rates will go up at the next renewal automatically.
+“Insurance policies generally have what is known as a conformity to statute provision,” advises an NAIC spokesperson.

 As an example, a section from an American Family Policy reads as follows: “This auto liability insurance conforms to any motor vehicle liability insurance law to which an insured person is subject by using a car in any state.”

 This simply means that if you cross into a state that has higher limits than the one your car is insured in, your policy will automatically cover the higher limits.
 In the case of the limits being raised in your state, the policy will adjust to those higher rates, and your premium will reflect the new price at your next renewal.